-Careers/ skills linked to the subject: A-Levels, Medicine, Dentistry, Veterinary Sciences, Engineering, Accountancy, Psychology, Data Analysis, Insurance.
+Careers/ skills linked to the subject: A-Levels, Medicine, Dentistry, Veterinary Sciences, Engineering, Accountancy, Psychology, Data Analysis, Insurance broker.

-Name of contact: Mr P Segar P.Segar@tnha.org.uk Website links.....
+Name of contact: Miss S Caro s.caro@tnha.org.uk

-- MyMaths Every student in the school has a login to their account. - PiXL Every student has a login and can download the app onto their phones. - GCSE Bitesize - Diagnostic Questions You will need to set up an account but it is free to access - Kahn Academy These are video clips showing you how to do different questions - S-Cool A free revision website that you can sign up to - Exam Solutions Question bank with solutions - Mr Barton Maths Free banks of questions and papers - Maths Genie These are the old-style GCSE questions but are broken down by topic. - Corbett Maths Free banks of questions and papers
+- Hegarty Maths Every student has a login and there are videos online students can watch. - PiXL Every student has a login and can download the app onto their phones. - GCSE Bitesize - Diagnostic Questions You will need to set up an account but it is free to access - Kahn Academy These are video clips showing you how to do different questions - S-Cool A free revision website that you can sign up to - Exam Solutions Question bank with solutions - Mr Barton Maths Free banks of questions and papers - Maths Genie These are the old-style GCSE questions but are broken down by topic. - Corbett Maths Free banks of questions and papers